 - Mail: PO Box U631 Armidale NSW 2351

 You can report a complaint about any Regional Australia Bank product or service to any staff member of Regional Australia Bank.
 If at all possible, the problem will be resolved immediately.
-If this is not possible, your problem will be referred to a supervisor or manager, who will try to resolve the problem by the next business day.
+If this is not possible, your problem will be referred to a supervisor or manager.

 How long will it take?